-Financial reports have components.
-Facts reported within financial reports are organized into components.
-Here is a set of facts, or fact table, that go together to make up the income statement component (only a portion of all the facts are shown):
+Financial reports have fragments.
+Facts reported within financial reports are organized into fragments.
+Here is a set of facts, or fact table, that go together to make up the income statement fragment (only a portion of all the facts are shown):